 Naturalness: a prominent aspect of voice perception

-Naturalness is a prominent aspect of perception when we see, hear, smell, taste, or feel our environment.
-From a biological perspective, naturalness may relate to an adaptive norm, with extreme deviations supposedly being rather “unnatural” instances.
-Perceptions of naturalness influence food choice, environmental preferences, as well as social trust and therefore carry evolutionary meaning [1–3].
+Naturalness plays a significant role in how we perceive our environment through sight, sounds, smell, taste, and touch.
+For example, perceptions of naturalness influence food choices, environmental preferences, and social trust [1–3].
+From a biological perspective, perceptions of naturalness may be an adaptive norm, where behaviors or traits that significantly deviate from this norm are considered “unnatural”.
 Beyond the biological context, the recent emergence of AI-generated digital and virtual contexts has brought human-machine interactions to everyday life, bringing questions about naturalness to the forefront of scientific research.
 One of the prime channels for communicative interactions is the voice [4], both in a purely human context and beyond – with current voice synthesis (see Glossary) technology quickly invading everyday life, both in good use (e.g., in customer service calls, public transport, gaming, or support platforms [5,6]) and abuse (e.g., deepfakes [7]).

 When we hear voices, we form intuitive impressions about them within just a few hundred milliseconds [8–10].
 Crucially, listeners are very sensitive to impressions of voice (un)naturalness.
 Unnatural voices may sound nasal or robotic, or may differ from the norm in pitch contour, temporal structure, or spectral composition; in short, there are many ways in which a voice can lack naturalness [11].
 Importantly, variations in naturalness affect communicative quality [12,13].
 Evidence from speech-language pathologies suggests that individuals with compromised speech naturalness are often perceived as withdrawn, cold, introverted or bored [14], which can lead to social isolation and reduced quality of life [15–17] even when speech intelligibility is preserved [18].
 Accordingly, voice naturalness is a key target of speech therapy, across various voice alterations [18–20].
 A recent survey on personalized speech synthesis for people who lost their biological voice found that a majority prefers a more natural-sounding voice, even at the cost of some loss in intelligibility, both as users and listeners [21].
 Thus, for human-to-human interaction, reduced voice naturalness consistently has negative implications.